haakoan/Kaggle-Deep-Past-Challenge-Translate-Akkadian-to-English/README.md

 - Heuristics to identify translation sections
 - Language detection to separate transliteration from translation

 **Result:** This approach did not work well.
-The OCR quality varied significantly across documents, and the formatting of transliterations and translations in academic publications is highly inconsistent.
 Simple pattern matching couldn't reliably separate the components.

 ## LLM-Based Extraction

-Given the limitations of rule-based approaches, I pivoted to using a Large Language Model for extraction.
-I set up a cloud-based virtual machine through Vast.ai to run the extraction at scale.
+Given the limitations of rule-based approaches, I wanted to test using a Large Language Model for extraction.
+I set up a cloud-based virtual machine to run the extraction at scale.

 ### Model and Configuration